Virtual License Manager (VLM) By OpenLM to Simplify & Automate Software License Allocation Process

 - Excellent after-sales service

-- Strong prebuilt reporting modules to help customers take decisions on the go & empower them with fact-based rich insights, visibility of all software licenses allocations, consumption and usage across the org
+- Strong prebuilt reporting modules to help customers make decisions on the go & empower them with fact-based rich insights, visibility of all software licenses allocations, consumption, and usage across the org

 The manual process of software license allocation is highly prone to errors and has overwriting challenges.
 Adding more, license availability also becomes a bottleneck.
 Keeping all these in mind, OpenLM has put forward a unique solution that would eliminate all these challenges and automate the entire license allocation system.